2X-2nd/ReX/documentation/M5_<WOCMS>_Review.md

 ## 3. Automated Code Review

 ### 3.a.
 Codacy Setup
-- Codacy is properly configured and runs successfully with the required settings.
+- Codacy configured correctly and runs as required.

 **Score: 10/10**

 ### 3.b.
 Justification of Issues
-- Remaining Codacy issues are minimal and well-justified.
-- Explanations provided are clear and reasonable.
+- Remaining issues justified clearly, but one or two could have a more detailed explanation (e.g., why refactoring would affect UI consistency).

-**Score: 10/10**
+**Score: 9/10**

 ---

 ## 4. Fault Identification

-During the review, we identified one potential issue:
+During the review, we identified the following issue:

 - **Fault:**
-  In the profile update flow, after an unsuccessful API call (e.g., due to network failure), the UI does not provide feedback to the user, and the loading spinner remains indefinitely visible.
-  This could confuse users as they do not know whether the update succeeded or failed.
+  In the product deletion feature, when deletion fails due to server error (e.g., network failure or backend error), the UI does not display a clear error message to the user.
+The current flow assumes deletion success or permission denial but lacks feedback for unexpected failures.

   **Severity:** Medium.
-  It affects usability but does not compromise app security or core functionality.
+  It impacts usability in case of unexpected failures, though it does not affect the core functionality under normal conditions.

   **Suggested Fix:**
-  Implement timeout or failure handling to dismiss the spinner and show an appropriate error message when the API call fails.

-**Score: 10/10**
+  Add appropriate error handling and user feedback (Snackbar or Toast) in case of unexpected server errors during product deletion.

 ---

 ## Total Score

-**40/40**
+**38/40**